jj09/jj09.github.io/_posts/2016-04-11-getting-started-with-fsharp.md

 permalink: "/getting-started-with-fsharp/"
 ---
 <p><img class="aligncenter size-full wp-image-13581" src="{{ site.baseurl }}/assets/2016/04/fsharp-logo.png" alt="F#" width="256" height="256" /></p>
-<p><strong>tl;dr This post is a list of resources for learning F# and overview of my mini-project: Stock Estimator.</strong></p>
+<p><strong>tl;dr This post is a list of resources for learning F# and an overview of my mini-project: Stock Estimator.</strong></p>
 <p>I couldn't resist anymore, and I finally tried F#.
-For the first two days it was painful.
+For the first two days, it was painful.
 Some elements of F# syntax are weird.
-However after getting use to that, F# became a joy, and instead of a week (as I planned) I spent with F# almost two months.</p>
+However, after getting used to that, F# became a joy, and instead of a week (as I planned) I spent with F# almost two months.</p>
 <h2>Getting Started</h2>
 <ul>
 <li><a href="https://app.pluralsight.com/library/courses/fsharp-jumpstart">F# Jumpstart (Pluralsight)</a> 1h 25m - brief introduction to F#, good for the beginning the get the sneak peak</li>